Zicheng-Li/spring-boot-01-demo/README.md

 # spring-boot-01-demo
+use:
+1. Inversion of Control
-use: Inversion of Control, Depndency injection
+2. Depndency injection